ehill-iolani/epi2meviz/README.md

 3) Select the barcodes in you sequencing runs from the checkboxes under "Barcodes to Analyze"
 4) Click the "submit" button

+Once the analysis completes, the tabs at the top of the page will show the plots/tables generated from the analysis.

+You can then download the .pdf of the plot of interest by clicking the "Download PDF" button in the upper right.

 # Local Installation

 Pull the Docker image from Dockerhub to run this pipeline as a container: